 Amy lives in Magnolia (Lake Windcrest) with her husband, Ted, and their kiddos, Meredith (age 14) and Mark (age 12).
 She's given running a "go" lots of times (5 times officially, but who's counting) over her 44 years, but got truly bitten by the "running bug" in 2008 after she moved to The Woodlands.
 She received her RRCA Running Coach certification in July 2010 and shortly thereafter founded "RUNaway Moms" that started with a brave group of gals in fall 2010.

 Amy loves to run in local races as well as destination runs.
 She's run numerous ten milers and half marathons and 5 marathons to date (Houston, Savannah, Houston, Honolulu, Marine Corps).
-More races to come in the future - from fun 5Ks to half marathons and another full marathon in the near future.
+More races to come in the future - from fun 5Ks to half marathons and London full marathon in April 2017.

 What's the story behind RUNaway Moms?